Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Broken_Access_Control/Access-control-vulnerabilities.md

 ## LAB

- ## 1. Step
+ ## 1. STEP
   Asif Is Upgrade User
-  Login in and Caputer The Request In Burp Repeter and  analyze the Request
+  Login in the login page and Caputer The Request In Burp Repeter and  analyze the Request

      POST /admin-roles HTTP/1.1
     Host: acca1f871ff59314c0b1124d00580002.web-security-academy.net